What Manafort's Indictment Reveals About His New York City Real Estate Deals

 2. Why did Manafort structure the deals this way?

 The indictment alleges, "Manafort used his hidden overseas wealth to enjoy a lavish lifestyle in the U.S., without paying taxes."
 He bought expensive men's clothing, Range Rovers and high-end carpets.
-But the indictment said that wasn't enough: to evade taxes, he purchased the two New York properties, "then borrowed millions of dollars of loans using these properties as collateral, thereby obtaining cash in the United States without reporting and paying taxes on the income."
+But the indictment said that wasn't enough: To evade taxes, he purchased the two New York properties, "then borrowed millions of dollars of loans using these properties as collateral, thereby obtaining cash in the United States without reporting and paying taxes on the income."

 3. Why was Manafort able to borrow so much money against these homes?